Everybody who works out wants to know how to get better results at the gym.

 The timing of your pre-workout meal is critical to you getting better results at the gym.

 By properly timing your pre-workout meal you can ensure that you will have enough fuel to get you through hard training sessions.

-I am able to eat about 60-90 minutes before I train.
-My metabolic rate is faster than Usain Bolt and therefore I typically eat closer to my training session than the average trainee.
+I typically eat about 60-90 minutes before I train.
+My metabolic rate is faster than Usain Bolt and therefore I typically eat much closer to my training session compared to the average trainee.

 You will have to play around with the timing to find out exactly what works for you.

 The carbohydrates that you want to eat pre-workout are of the slower digesting or complex variety.
-Oats, brown rice, and yams, all fit the bill.
+Oats, brown rice, black beans and yams, all fit the bill.

-Consuming these carbs pre-workout with a source of protein like lean ground turkey is your best move to fuel your workouts.
+Consuming these carbs pre-workout with a source of protein is your best move to fuel your workouts and protect your muscle mass.
 This will ensure that you have the energy that can be sustained through a tough training session.

 After a hard training session, your body will be primed for recovery.
 Muscle glycogen is low and needs to be replenished to help you recover.